oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ### Business Value

-The Oracle ${doc.config.impl.type} service brings several benefits to this project.
+The Oracle Oracle Lift service brings several benefits to this project.
 All the activities mentioned within the scope will ensure the deployment of workload as per Oracle's best practices.
-As a tried and tested methodology by many customers, Oracle ${doc.config.impl.type} brings the speed of deployment resulting in successful projects without any setbacks.
-Oracle ${doc.config.impl.type} services will bring value to the overall project provisioning OCI environments for the application workload.
+As a tried and tested methodology by many customers, Oracle Oracle Lift brings the speed of deployment resulting in successful projects without any setbacks.
+Oracle Oracle Lift services will bring value to the overall project provisioning OCI environments for the application workload.

-Oracle Cloud ${doc.config.impl.type} services provide guidance from cloud engineers and project managers on planning, project management, architecting, deploying, and managing cloud migrations.
+Oracle Cloud Oracle Lift services provide guidance from cloud engineers and project managers on planning, project management, architecting, deploying, and managing cloud migrations.

 ### Success Criteria